 When I say to use a “neutral oil,” I mean one that is neutral in flavor.

-My personal favorite for mayonnaise is olive oil, but make sure it’s NOT extra virgin.
+My personal favorite for this creamy homemade mayonnaise recipe is olive oil, but make sure it’s NOT extra virgin.
 Extra virgin olive oil turns bitter in the food processor and blender, and the flavor is too strong anyway.

 You want to look for the regular or “light” olive oil.
 Many people also use avocado oil, but I personally find the flavor to be terrible.
-But I know this is a personal preference!
+But I know this is a personal preference.
+Other common choices are canola oil and vegetable oil, but I prefer healthier options.

 Alternatives to raw egg?